keenlinks/Mojolicious-Plugin-S3Signature/README.md

-# Mojo::S3Object
+# Mojolicious::Plugin::S3Signature

 Very early development code (although I use currently for my projects).
-A lot to be done (DRY, abstraction, tests).
-I wanted a basic S3 helper for objects, especially a policy producer for browser-based uploads.
-Originally a plugin, changed from a plugin to a non-plugin module so it can be used easier outside of a non-Mojolicious app (command line back-up script).
-It can be used blocking or non-blocking, but I need a better understanding of the non-blocking code to make sure it is correclty done.
+A lot to be done.
+I discontinued any work on Mojo::S3Object as it did too much.
+This module is just for signing a AWS S3 request and leaves the blocking or non-blocking code for Mojolicious to perform.